FinOps-Open-Cost-and-Usage-Spec/focus_extraction_test/specification/datasets/contract_commitment/columns/contractcommitmentapplicability.md

 ### Column Requirements

-ContractCommitmentApplicability MUST adhere to the following requirements:
+ContractCommitmentApplicability must must adhere to the following requirements:

 * ContractCommitmentApplicability MUST be of type JSON Object (serialized as a String where necessary).
 * ContractCommitmentApplicability MUST conform to [StringHandling](#attributes.stringhandling) requirements.